 Short stories may be up to 5,000 words long.
 The entry fee is £12.
 The winning short story writer will receive £5,000.

 Flash fiction may be up to 250 words long.
 The entry fee is £9.
 The winning flash fiction writer will receive £1,000.

-Novel extracts may be between 5,000 and 8,000 words long, and must be from the opening chapters.
-You must also supply a 300-word synopsis.
+Novel extracts may be up to 8,000 words long.
+You must also supply a 300-word synopsis, which should be the first page of your entry.
 The fee is £20.

 Find full details and enter your creative works at www.bridportprize.org.uk.

 Got an event, challenge, competition or call for submissions you’d like to draw my attention to?
 Send me an email at judydarley(at)iCloud(dot)com.